Focused Research Group Awards

 Application:

-Please note that non-U.S. citizens will need to obtain an appropriate visa or visa waiver and the purpose and duration of their visit will be limited to what the specific type of visa allows.
-Most international visitors will visit the NITMB with a WB visa waiver or B-1 visa, which allows independent research or independent academic collaborations and durations of up to 3 or 6 months.
-In addition, it is very important for international visitors to be covered by health insurance while in the U.S. The NITMB does not provide health insurance for participants.
+Please note that non-U.S. citizens will need to obtain an appropriate visa or visa waiver and the purpose and duration of their visit will be subject to what the specific type of visa allows.
+Most international visitors will visit NITMB with a WB visa waiver or B-1 visa, which allows independent research or independent academic collaborations and durations of up to 3 or 6 months.

 Materials needed for submission: